-In Advanced Training in Neonatal and Perinatal Medicine (NPM), you will explore a depth of specialty training in the treatment of newborn infants at all levels of care from healthy newborns to those who require special and intensive care.
+In Advanced Training in Neonatal and Perinatal Medicine, you’ll explore a depth of specialty training in the treatment of newborn infants at all levels of care from healthy newborns to those who require special and intensive care.
 You will train under supervision and prepare for independent practice as a consultant.
-The program builds on your skills through work-based assessments and learning tools
+The program builds on your skills through work-based learning and assessment tools.

 - been appointed to an appropriate Advanced Training position